Risk-Aware Robotics: Tail Risk Measures in Planning, Control, and Verification

 A contemporary risk-aware approach that is adopted in this survey to mitigate rare and detrimental outcomes employs the use of \emph{tail risk measures}, a concept borrowed from financial literature \cite{rockafellar2000optimization}.
 As such, this survey will introduce these measures and explain their relevance in the context of robotic systems.
 To preface this explanation, however, we will first provide a deeper overview of the aforementioned paradigms, including an emphasis on the limitations of the \emph{worst-case} and \emph{risk-neutral} paradigms, which prompted the rise of \emph{risk-aware} study.

-\textbf{Limitations of the risk-neutral and worst-case paradigms} Many systems are affected by uncertainties that can be well-modeled by random noise.
-For example, uneven terrain can disturb a robot's planned trajectory, a wind gust can destabilize an aerial vehicle, and smoke can interfere with perception during an autonomous rescue mission.
-However, designing operating rules to optimize a system’s performance on average need not yield trustworthy performance in practice.
-For instance, consider an agricultural robot where the source of uncertainty is tomorrow's precipitation, a difficult quantity to predict.
-An irrigation protocol that regulates soil moisture on average may be indifferent to variable weather patterns or spatial variability of farmland, which may lead to reduced crop yields or wasted water.
-In another scenario, imagine a robot autonomously navigating a disaster-stricken area in search of survivors.
+\addendum{\textbf{Benefits of the risk-aware paradigm} Many systems are affected by uncertainties that can be well-modeled by random noise.
+For example, uneven terrain can disturb a robot's planned trajectory~\cite{guzzi2019impact, karlsson2023risk}, wind can destabilize an aerial vehicle~\cite{akella2023learning}, and smoke can interfere with perception during an autonomous rescue mission~\cite{dixit2023step}.
+However, designing operating rules to optimize a system's performance on average need not yield trustworthy or reliable performance in practice~\cite{ahmadi2020risk}.
+For example, consider the disaster scenario presented in~\cite{dixit2023step}.
 The robot must be able to assess risks in debris-laden zones while taking into account uncertainties derived from sensor and state estimation inaccuracies.
 If the robot operates under a worst-case scenario strategy, it may not find a feasible path through the rubble due to its aversion to any risk.
 On the other hand, a risk-neutral path-planning approach might expose the robot to unsafe, mission-jeopardizing situations.
-These examples are among the many that underline the limitations of the risk-neutral and worst-case paradigms in the context of robotic applications.
-Case studies from our previous works will be presented later on to further illustrate these points.
+This example is among the many that underline the limitations of the risk-neutral and worst-case paradigms in the context of robotic applications.
+Another example is how humans may be risk-averse when collaborating with robots, requiring the robot to interpret the risk-averse human model for successful collaborations~\cite{kwon2020humanrisk}.
+Case studies from our previous works will be presented later on to further illustrate these points, though we will start by introducing the tail risk measures that have helped foster the more recent, risk-aware paradigm.}